 Drug and Alcohol Services South Australia

-Drug and Alcohol Services South Australia (DASSA) is a statewide health service that offers a range of prevention, treatment and education services for people with alcohol, and other drug issues.
+Drug & Alcohol Services - offers a range of prevention, treatment and education services for all South Australians on alcohol, tobacco, illicit drugs